peppekerstens/rccars/_articles/brca-gt10-rules.md

 1. GT10 races will be 6 minutes in length, plus time to complete the last lap.
 Race and meeting formats will be as per existing BRCA 12th Section Track Rules.

 > Races for all classes are six minutes

-## Classes

-- GT1 – for 10.5 Spec motors powered by 1S LiPo/LiFe with speed controller operating in ‘blinky’ non-timing mode as per the 12th Electric Circuit approved list.
-- GT2 – for 10.5 Spec motors powered by 1S LiPo/LiFe.
-- GT3 – for 17.5 Spec motors powered by 2S LiPo/LiFe.

-> Classes that are allowed at BRCA meetings

 # BRCA Recommended Bodyshell list - GT10 Class